 Careers In Finance

 Finance professionals skilled at producing forecasts of business, industry and economic conditions and financial risk management are in demand in investment institutions across the globe.
-The United States Bureau of Labor and Statistics expects the risk management field within business to grow at an average rate of 13 percent over the next decade.
+The United States Bureau of Labor and Statistics expects the risk management field within a business to grow at an average rate of 13 percent over the next decade.
 Longer term career paths may include, but are not limited to, chief risk officer, chief finance officer, risk managers,and as the head of risk management in banks and investment banks, stock exchanges, asset management companies, mutual funds, hedge funds, insurance companies, private equity firms, large corporations, credit rating agencies and regulators.

 Foundations in Econometrics and Empirical Finance

 The program emphasizes rigorous training in empirical finance, quantitative methods, financial econometrics, data analysis and risk management.
-Students are given a solid foundation in econometric modeling and empirical finance.
+Students are given a solid foundation in econometric modelling and empirical finance.
 This program satisfies the growing demand for graduates who are able to understand and implement financial models and to innovate and improve upon current empirical methods using structured and non-structured data.

-The Master of Finance program is a 52-unit degree program.
 The curriculum consists of four core courses, eight 4-unit elective courses and a 4-unit capstone.
 There is also a mandatory Pre-Term Orientation approximately 2 weeks before Fall quarter.

 The program of study is expected to be completed over four consecutive quarters, which is one full year including the summer quarter.